BREADLuVER/Did-I-Dodge-a-Bullet/WORKFLOW.md

 - **Debounce & Search**: Enhanced company search with a custom debounce hook for better UX and code clarity.
 - **Firebase Scripts**: Added robust, Windows-compatible scripts for cleaning and repopulating the companies collection with a strong schema, including fallback and error handling.
 - **Error Handling**: Improved error messages, Unicode-safe logging, and graceful fallbacks for missing files or network issues.
+- **UX Improvements**: Fixed auto-jumping to bingo section, ensuring hero section is always shown first for new visitors with optional session restoration.

 ---